neilcsmith-net/neilcsmith-net-website-deploy/_posts/2015-04-18-welcome-to-jekyll.markdown

 ### Tags and Categories

-If you list one or more categories or tags in the front matter of your post, they will be included with the post on the page as links.
-Clicking the link will bring you to an auto-generated archive page for the category or tag, created using the [jekyll-archive][jekyll-archive] gem.
+If you list one or more categories or tags in the front matter of your post, they will be included with the post and used for grouping on the post overview page.

-### Cover Images
+### Header Images

-To add a cover image to your post, set the "cover" property in the front matter with the relative URL of the image (i.e. <code>cover: "/assets/cover_image.jpg"</code>).
+To add a main header image to your post, set the "main image path" property in the front matter with the relative URL of the image (i.e. <code>main_image_path: "/assets/header.jpg"</code>).

 ### Code Snippets